Meeting with Hongi Hika

 This meeting took place about 2 km from Kororāreka (now Russell).
 Earlier in the year Hongi Hika had fought a battle at Whangaroa without wearing the armour he had been given by King George IV.
 Wounded by a musket ball in the chest, he was to die a few months later.

 The name of Hongi Hika is synonymous with the Musket Wars, which are widely regarded as having started with the battle of Moremonui, at Maunganui Bluff on the west coast of Northland, in 1807 or 1808.
-The iwi (tribes) of Ngāti Whātua from Kaipara, Te-Uri-o-Hau and Te Roroa fought Ngāpuhi in a battle that was named Te Kai a te Karoro – The Seagulls’ Feast.
+The iwi (tribes) of Ngāti Whātua from Kaipara, Te-Uri-o-Hau and Te Roroa fought Ngāpuhi in a bloody battle that was to be named Te Kai a te Karoro – The Seagulls’ Feast.

 Community contributions